 Arts Requirement (three credit hours required): Students will become acquainted with the fundamental aspects of the arts while developing a capacity to understand, appreciate or experience particular forms.
 Students address universal themes central to the cultural traditions of the past and present as expressed through the perspectives of the arts.

 Courses with "GRW" are Gordon Rule courses.
-Must earn a "C" of higher to earn GRW credit.
+Must earn a grade of C or better to earn GRW credit.

 Courses with "GL" satisfy the University's Global Learning requirement.

 Required course must be from the following list.